aviaryan/series-renamer/index.md

 <a name="numbers"></a>
 <h2 id="numbers">Season and Episode Numbers</h2>
 The Season and Episode numbers are the base of Series Renamer.
 It scans through the file names and extracts the numbers which it thinks can be season number or episode number.
 When in the user confirmation phase, it displays the detected season and episode number and gives option to the user to change it if need.
+Multi-episodes are supported as long as they are of the format *StartEp*-*EndEp* (example, *Friends [10x23-24] - The Last One.mkv*).

 For changing season number, it's 1 whereas for episode number, it's 2.